aesim-tech/simba-python-examples/38. Benchmark-3L-3Ph-Inverters/readme.md

 * Power: 40.9 kW,
 * Fundamental frequency: 50 Hz,
 * Apparent Switching frequency: 15 kHz.

+All the topologies are compared with the same AC load and control which has been considered in open-loop.

 !!! note "note"
     The *apparent* switching frequency is the switching frequency of the AC voltage waveform.
 It is twice the *real* switching frequency of devices for the FC topology and it is the *real* switching frequency of devices for the NPC and T-type topologies (but for these last ones, the powerswitches only operate during a half period of the fundamental!)